signal15/mp6z/README.md

 Usage for webapi.py flask app:

-- Install flask and get it working with nginx (plenty of tutorials on this)
+- Install flask and get it working with nginx (https://iotbytes.wordpress.com/python-flask-web-application-on-raspberry-pi-with-nginx-and-uwsgi/)
 - Install shelljob (pip install shelljob)
 - Default path for mp6z.py is /home/pi/mp6z/mp6z.py.
-You'll need to change this in several places in the webapi.py script
+You'll need to change this in several places in the webapi.py script if you have it in a different location
 - Start webserver

 Examples of URLs: